 If a building is held in a partnership (or an LLC electing to be treated as a partnership), then a change in a partner's interest in the partnership may trigger recapture of the credits claimed by that partner.
-In order for a recapture event to occur, that partner's new interest in the partnership would have to be reduced by two-thirds.
+In order for a recapture event to occur, that partner's new interest in the partnership would have to be reduced by one-third.
 So if a partner sells or transfers more than one-third of its interest in a partnership that held a property that had been the subject of a qualified rehabilitation, that partner will be required to recapture a portion of the credits it has claimed.
 Thus, if a partner's interest is reduced from 60 percent to 30 percent (a 50 percent reduction) and this event occurs before the end of the second QRE placed-in-service anniversary date, the amount of the recapture would be 80 percent times the 50 percent reduction in the partner's interest.
 For example, if the partner claimed $75,000 in tax credits the recaptured amount would be $75,000 x 80% x 50% = $30,000.

 The two recapture events in the previous list that involve the NPS have nothing to do with the ownership structure, but rather with the standing of the building and its historic nature.